CodeDifferently/lecture-slides/lectures/html/document-structure/content.md

 -
 -
-### DOCTYPE
+### <!DOCTYPE>
-* The first thing on an HTML page is the doctype, which tells the browser which version of the markup language the page is using.
+* This declarations is the very first thing in the HTML document.
+It defines the document type.
 * <!DOCTYPE html>

 -